 The water in this part of the beach is shallower than other stretches so is ideal for paddling with toddlers.
 There is also plenty of snorkelling opportunities for older kids to snorkel and admire the abundance of aquatic life in the coral reefs.
 You will also find other options from the beach such as water boarding, speed boats to Tiran Island and banana boats.

 The St. George Homestay is built on a hill and offers incredible views of the bay together with providing a home from home experience.
 Facilities include Jacuzzi, spa, steam bath, gym and table tennis.
-There is also a good choice of restaurant including Italian and Belgian.
+There is also a good choice of restaurants including Italian and Belgian.

 Families with small children between the ages of 4 and 11 years can take advantage of the Children’s Club and kiddies playground and separate children’s swimming pool.
 The hotel’s entertainment team also put together a full schedule of activities for both children and adults including gymnastics, darts and water polo.
 In the evenings you can enjoy a disco and shows performed by local entertainers including belly-dancing.